groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-vcf-to-pdf.md

 id: convert-vcf-to-pdf
 url: conversion/net/convert-vcf-to-pdf
 title: Convert VCF to PDF
-description: "Virtual Card Format or vCard is a digital file format for storing contact information .vcf extension.
-You may easily convert VCF files to PDF format in C# with Groupdocs.Conversion for .NET."
+description: "VCF format represents vCard File with .vcf extension.
+Learn how to convert VCF to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert VCF to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

 VCF (Virtual Card Format) or vCard is a digital file format for storing contact information.
 The format is widely used for data interchange among popular information exchange applications.
-Most operating systems such as Windows and MacOS come with default applications to create and open these files.
+Most operating systems such as Windows and macOS come with default applications to create and open these files.
 A single VCF file can contain contact information for one or multiple contacts.
-A VCF file usually contains information such as contact’s name, address, phone number, email, birthday, photographs and audio in addition to a number of other fields.
-Being supported by email clients and services, there is no loss of data during the transfer of contacts via using the vCard format.
-The media type for VCF file format is text/vcard.

-To convert VCF to PDF file in C# just call `Convert` method like shown below:
+To convert from vCard File (.vcf) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source VCF file